 HOW TO REACH THE TEMPLE-

 The temple is situated 14km away from Kannur, Kerala.
-One can travel their own vehicle, which is mainly recommended due to its off-road location.
+The nearest airport to the stepwell is one located 14km away from the Kannur (Mattannur) airport.
+One can also travel there using their own vehicle, which is mainly recommended due to its off-road location.

 Visit the official website of Kerala Tourism just by clicking on the link- https://www.keralatourism.org/